cu-swe4s-fall-2019/trees-rachelbowyer/README.md

 ![](Search_rand.jpg)
 ![](Search_Not_There_rand.jpg)

+(1) It appears that the Binary Tree takes the longest time to insert keys that are in the tree by far.
+In fact the time it takes for the binary tree appears to increase faster than linearly for the number of keys inserted.
+The AVL tree does the second best job and the Hash table does the best job.
+The time it takes to insert pairs increases across all methods for an increased number of keys.
+(2) It appears that the Binary Tree takes the longest time to search for keys that are in the tree by far.
+The Hash table appears to perform second best with the AVL tree being the fastest.
+The time it takes to search increases across all methods for an increased number of keys.
+(3) It appears that the Binary Tree takes the longest time to search for keys that are NOT in the tree by far.
+The Binary Tree time cost is orders of magnitude above the other methods.
+The time it takes to search increases across all methods for an increased number of keys.

 ### Sorted Keys
 ![](Insert_Time_sorted.jpg)
 ![](Search_sorted.jpg)
 ![](Search_Not_There_sorted.jpg)

+(1) This first result is very similar to the random keys result.
+It appears that the Binary Tree takes the longest time to insert keys that are in the tree by far.
+In fact the time it takes for the binary tree appears to increase faster than linearly for the number of keys inserted.
+The AVL tree does the second best job and the Hash table does the best job.
+The time it takes to insert pairs increases across all methods for an increased number of keys.
+(2) This second is fairly different than the random keys.
+The difference between the searching for keys is much smaller than it was above.
+The Binary Tree still appears to be the worst, but not by as much.
+The second best is the Hash Table and then the AVL tree is the fastest.
+The time it takes to search increases across all methods for an increased number of keys.
+(3) This result is similar to the describtion of (2) above.
+The difference between the searching for keys NOT in the data is much smaller than it was for the random keys.
+The Binary Tree still appears to be the worst, but not by as much.
+The Hast Table does the second best job and the AVL Tree does the best job.
+The time it takes to search for keys increases across all methods for an increased number of keys.

 ## Git Submodules
 This code relies on the avl_tree and hash-tables-rachelbowyer submodules.